rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `enc_pubkey` or `b58_pubkey` : HEXASTRING or String - Will return blocks with this public key.
 - `start` : Integer - Start block (by default, 0)
 - `end` : Integer - End block (by default -1, equals to "no limit")
-- `max` : Integer - Max of accounts returned in array (by default, 100)
+- `max` : Integer - Max of blocks returned in array (by default, 100)

 ***********************************************************************************